StubbyGuy/Resume/PrivacyPolicy.md

 ---
 4. Opt-In and Opt-Out

-Opt-In: You consent to receive SMS notifications by calling my listed phone number or submitting the website form with the consent checkbox.
+Opt-In: You consent to receive SMS notifications by calling my listed phone number on my Public Resume in this GitHub Repository.

 Opt-Out: Reply "STOP" to any SMS to unsubscribe.
 You will receive a confirmation: "You have successfully been unsubscribed.
 You will not receive any more messages from this number.
 Reply START to resubscribe."